 This article will not only throw light detrimental effects of stress and anxiety but, more importantly, show you how to control it.
 It offers practical advice, suitable for anyone who desires to overcome their unwanted behaviors.
 It includes the latest research on the effects of stress and anxiety and the action you can take to reduce or eliminate it.

 Each one of us experiences stress and anxiety, some more than others.
 It is part of everyday life.
 The distinction between the two is that stress is our response to a threat, whereas anxiety is our stress reaction.
+You can read more on Rolling Paper, which has a great article on natural ways to get rid of anxiety.

 Types of Stress